mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Template and Component files

 Should be co-located in the app/components folder rather than in the app/templates/components folder.
 The app/templates folder should be for route templates only.
-Note that many of the still-to be upgraded components are split between the folders; the upgraded ones have their hbs files in app/components.
+Note that many of the still-to-be upgraded components are split between the folders; the upgraded ones have their hbs files in app/components.

 ## Vendor imports